TrubaSnorlax/Ekool-marks-calculator/README.md

 ### 1.1.0
 Some functional added

--Calculates the amount of five marks to get a five mark in total
+- Calculates the amount of five marks to get a five mark in total

 ### 1.1.1
 Some code editing and bug fixes